Physical Therapy (DPT) Courses

 5 Semester Credits

-DPT8350 Neuro Culmination and Comprehensive Practicum
+DPT8350 Culmination and Comprehensive Practicum III

 The purpose of the third comprehensive practicum in the DPT curriculum is to synthesize content from the first four semesters, while advancing clinical reasoning via the use of complex patient cases that involve neurological disorders.
 This course is designed to simulate students' challenges such as time management skills and prioritizing impairments and interventions to provide the most effective and comprehensive plan of care.
-The Comprehensive Practicum is the third step in certifying students' readiness for their full-time clinical experiences.
-Students must successfully pass the Practicum in order to continue in the curriculum.
+The comprehensive practicum is the third step in certifying students' readiness for their full-time clinical experiences.
+Students must successfully pass the practicum in order to continue in the curriculum.

-Prerequisite(s): DPT7850.
+Prerequisite(s): DPT8300.

 Offered at Providence